 - Severe headache that may continue for two hours to several days

-- Dull or throbbing pain all over the head or worse on the sides of the head
+- Pulsating or throbbing pain all over the head or worse on the sides of the head

 - Pale skin color